DriverCity/SPARK/src/smart_meter/doc/dev/demo_mode.md

 1 | Request to the cloud times out.
 The request is not actually sent to the cloud, but smart meter will write a timeout error message to BLENode's response fifo.
 2 | Payment token is invalid.
 The request is not actually sent to the cloud, but smart meter will write invalid token error message to BLENode's response fifo.
 3 | Other error in the cloud.
+The request is not actually sent to the cloud, but smart meter will write error message to BLENode's response fifo.
-The request is not actually sent to the cloud, but smart meter will write error message to BLENode's response fifo. any other | Unknown command.
+4 | Forced Ok response.
+The request is not actually sent to the cloud, but smart meter will write OK message to BLENode's response fifo. any other | Unknown command.
 Smart meter responds with error message about unknown command.

 Example configuration: